Financial crisis of 33: Crisis

-In 33 AD, Roman courts began to enforce Caesar's law and prosecute a number of citizens who were in violation.
+In 33 CE, Roman courts began to enforce Caesar's law and prosecute a number of citizens who were in violation.
 When the matter was brought to the Roman Senate and to Emperor Tiberius, it was decided that an eighteen month grace period would be granted for lenders to adjust their holdings to follow the legal requirement.
 Tacitus wrote, likely in exaggeration, that all senators were in violation of the law.
 This order resulted in a rapid contraction of the money supply due to a large number of loans being called early by the lenders.
 In an attempt to alleviate the crisis, moneylenders were ordered to purchase an increased proportion of Italian agricultural land in a recreation of Caesar's law, but this only exacerbated the crisis as the sudden demand for cash resulted in more loans being called and fire sales of real estate to meet those loans.
 A number of banks in Rome and across the empire began to fail, with the ensuing credit crunch significantly driving up interest rates.
 With prices rapidly declining, those holding cash also opted to delay purchases in hopes of securing even lower prices.
 Economic historians M.K.
 Thornton and R.L.
 Thornton theorised that, due to the relatively long gap between the cessation of significant public spending and the crisis, many slaveowners expended their cash reserves in maintaining the underemployed slaves' basic needs, further worsening the crisis.

 The crisis was resolved following a government intervention, with Tiberius appointing a commission of five senators who could provide interest-free loans to landowners in financial distress for a period of three years.
 A sum of 100 million sesterces was allocated for this program and the loans were secured with agricultural land twice the loan's amount.
-Tiberius's successor, Caligula, resumed the extensive state expenditures through public works projects after he took power in 37 AD.
+Tiberius's successor, Caligula, resumed the extensive state expenditures through public works projects after he took power in 37 CE.